Observing Anger and Aggression Among Preadolescent Girls and Boys: Ethical Dilemmas and Practical Solutions

 Eliciting and Measuring Children's Anger in the Context of Their Peer Interactions: Ethical Considerations and Practical Guidelines Hubbard, Julie A. (2005)Ecologically valid procedures for eliciting and measuring children's anger are needed to enhance researchers' theories of children's emotional competence and to guide intervention efforts aimed at reactive aggression.
 The ...

-Ethical Challenges and Practical Solutions for Managers in Research: Workshop Proceedings, September 10, 1999, Albuquerque, New Mexico Unknown author (Sigma Xi, The Scientific Research SocietyUnited States.
+Ethical Challenges and Practical Solutions for Managers in Research: Workshop Proceedings, September 10, 1999, Albuquerque, New Mexico Unknown creator (Sigma Xi, The Scientific Research SocietyUnited States.
 Public Health Service.
 Office of Research Integrity, 1999)